Rakhyvel/Erovra/README.md

 ### Erovra 1.0.1
 - Infantry drop down added
 - Factory, airfield, and port drop down added
-- * Weird bug that happens when units are engaged and then moved, teleport to target location *

 ### Erovra 1.0.0
 - Infantry units may now be moved using the mouse